benders5e/benders5e/earthbender.md

 #### Earth Glove
 *Cost: 1 chi*
 You shape earth into a glove around your hand.
-By spending one additional chi, you can launch it at an opponent, dealing 1d6 bludgeoning damage.
+By spending one additional chi, you can cause the glove to leave your hand and float to an area within your normal bending range.
+If you launch it at an opponent, it deals 1d6 bludgeoning damage.

+You can control the glove's actions, including manipulating an object, opening an unlocked door or container, stowing or retrieve an item from an open container, or pouring the contents out of a vial.
+You can move the glove a distance less than or equal to your bending range each time you use it.
+It has your stats.

-You can also use it to attempt to grab and pull a target.
-The target must succeed on a Strength (Athletics) or Dexterity (Acrobatics) check contested by your Strength (Athletics) or be moved against its will.
+If you use the glove to attempt to grab and pull a target, the target must succeed on a Strength (Athletics) or Dexterity (Acrobatics) check contested by your Strength (Athletics) or be moved against its will.

+The glove crumbles to the ground if it is ever out of your normal earthbending range.

 #### Earth Boots
 *Cost: 1 chi*